 Springtime and particularly spring break play time can be a tricky time of year in terms of the weather.
 I know that all too well here in Austin, TX.
 Last week we had a day of 80-degree temperatures, followed by blustery rain, a morning or two of 34 degrees and we rounded out the week back in the 70s.
 If you’re planning a staycation for your family over spring break and looking for some awesome indoor activities that will surely boost your children’s language skills, then look no further.
-I’m sharing my favorites from a series of posts I am sharing over on my Instagram account.
-And if you stick with me until the end, then there’s an awesome freebie for you!
+I’m sharing my favorites from a series of posts I have shared over on my Instagram account.
+And lastly, now you too can own the Playing With Purpose session planner so keep reading

 My Favorite Spring Break Play Activities: